The sad truth is that most people who try their hand at affiliate marketing fail.

 Simply creating a lot of content and then stepping back to collect commissions for the rest of your life isn't as feasible as it sounds.
 You need to keep providing value.
 You need to keep contacting your audience regularly.
 You need to keep reminding them why one of your affiliate products would benefit them.

-Passive income is great, but serious income is better.
+Passive income is great, but serious income is best, it doesn't matter if it comes via recurring commissions or in large "revenue events."
 Passive will come at scale but if your goal is to make hundreds of thousands of dollars as an affiliate, you need to be actively working your audience non-stop.

-Don't just sit back and hope your blog posts or YouTube videos keep driving sales.
+Don't just sit back and hope your content keeps driving sales.

 Take part in large scale promotions and really create massive "revenue events" from time to time.